Allisonius/allisonius.github.io/_pages/broaderimpacts.md

 ### <i class="fa fa-fw fa-school" aria-hidden="true"></i> K-12 Outreach

 Often, we follow the career paths of the people around us.
 Most high schools do not expose students to the diverse array of STEM majors
 (*you are often lucky if you have a computer science class offered let alone a mechanical or electrical engineering course*).
 This is why STEM outreach is so important.
-I am eager to share the STEMS field with k-12 students, and make them aware of STEM majors as a possible career path.

 ## Activities
 * **Triad Programming Contest:** I am the organizer and main judge for the Triad Programming Contest, hosted by NC A&T State University.
 The contest is offered annual and open to both high school and colleges in the greater Triad area.